robvdw/RCA_AIG_042Q6_ARTIFICIAL_INTELLIGENCE/README.md

 Lectures + coding examples will become availabe during the course itself.

 # Learning objectives
-* Become familiar with Machine learning (ML) Data Science (DS) concepts surrounding AI applications
+* Become familiar with Cognitive Neuroscience & ML-based Data Science (DS) concepts surrounding AI applications
-* Learn to design and develop simple lightweight AI implementation
+* Learn to design, develop and test lightweight AI implementations by means of DS and Python coding.
-* Learn to report on AI projects (inclusive prototypes + data-pipelines + ethical considerations).
+* Learn to report on AI projects from a Cognitive Neuroscience (inclusive prototypes + data-pipelines + ethical considerations).

 # Lessons
 The content of each lesson will become avaiable each week as a PDF document via: https://github.com/robvdw/RCA_AIG_042Q6_ARTIFICIAL_INTELLIGENCE/